 Alternatives to Melatonin

-While melatonin is a great short term solution to cats running around all night, it’s not great for repeated and long term usage.
+While melatonin supplements a great short term solution to cats running around all night, it’s not great for repeated and long term usage and should be avoided if being used with other medications.
 This means you need a few more tools in your arsenal to deal with their nighttime restlessness.

 If your cat is scratching your door all night, meowing, or just running around causing mayhem in your house, melatonin is a safe and secure way to ensure they calm down and get some sleep.
 Don’t get them too adjusted to it though, as it can disrupt their sleep schedule and has some relatively bad side effects.
 Overall, melatonin is a safe solution to use with your cats on occasion, but should not be considered as a daily medication.